dharmafly/noodle/README.md

 Before starting
 ------------------

-Before updating the Satya website, it is assumed you're familiar with creating Satya instances and have read the main [Satya README](https://github.com/dharmafly/satya/)
+Before updating the Satya website, it is assumed you're familiar with creating Satya instances and have read the [documentation on the website](https://dharmafly.github.com/satya

 Updating an existing project
 -----------------------------

-Full documentation can be found on the main [README] (https://github.com/dharmafly/satya#updating-an-existing-project)
+Full documentation can be found on the [website](https://dharmafly.github.com/satya#updating-an-existing-project)

 How Can I set up a new Dharmafly project website?
 ----------------------------

-Full documentation can be found on the main [README] (https://github.com/dharmafly/satya#https://github.com/dharmafly/satya#how-can-i-set-up-a-new-dharmafly-project-website)
+Full documentation can be found on the [website](https://dharmafly.github.com/satya#https://github.com/dharmafly/satya#how-can-i-set-up-a-new-dharmafly-project-website)

 Getting started
 ===================